delight-dev/Delight/Documentation/Tutorials/Basic Overview.md

-# Quick Start
+# Basic Overview

 [TOC]

+## Introduction

+This document gives a basic overview of the framework.

-1. Import the **Delight unity package** to your project.
+Import the **Delight unity package** to your project.
 It will create two folders in your project:

 `Content/` - your project's content

 `Delight/` - framework source and content

 2. Right-click in your project hierarchy or select Assets from the top menu, and choose:

    `Create -> Delight Scene`.

    Press enter to create the scene **NewScene**.
-Open the newly created **NewScene.xml** and add the Label element:
+Open the newly created **NewScene.xml** and add the Label element so the content looks like this:

    ```xml
    <NewScene xmlns="Delight"